Skip to main content

 • The Association for the Health Care Environment recognized St. Jude Environmental Services with a 2022 Certificate of Merit.
 The Department of EVS, comprised of 225 employees, ensures patients are treated in the cleanest and safest environment possible.

 • The Transition Oncology Program, comprised of school advocacy coordinators, nursing professionals, psychologists and social workers, empowers patients and families to navigate the challenges associated with life after cancer.
-This year, the innovative program assisted its 1,000th patient.
+In 2023, the innovative program assisted its 1,000th patient.

 • The development and implementation of the Vascular Access Team will improve care, decrease preventable harm and improve the experience that patients and families have during their treatment journey.